Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Over-the-Air Adversarial Examples

 \section{Over-the-Air Adversarial Examples}

-Our goal is to produce robust audio adversarial examples, which still work as intended even after transmission from a loudspeaker to a microphone in a real room.
-For this, we extend the optimization algorithm of Sch\"onherr et al.~\cite{Schoenherr2019}.
-More specifically, we simulate different RIRs and employ an iterative algorithm to compute adversarial examples robust against signal modifications that are incurred during playback and recording in a room.
+Our goal is to compute robust audio adversarial examples, which still work after transmission from a loudspeaker.
+For this, we simulate different RIRs and employ an iterative algorithm to compute adversarial examples robust against signal modifications that are incurred during playback in a room.